-Olive oil has long been hailed for its moisturizing benefits, and this type actually takes that one step further with a process called ozone injection.
+Olive oil has long been hailed for its moisturizing benefits, and this type takes that one step further with a process called ozone injection.
 This process bubbles ozone into the liquid for quite a while before it even gets to you.
 Ozonated olive oil is just one way we can use dental ozone therapy.
 One study even suggests this therapy could be more effective than traditional dental methods, so why not try the best of both worlds with a product like O2-Zap® Ozonated Olive Oil paired with a fluoride-free toothpaste.

 4. Oregano Oil

 Oregano oil is one of those items with a million uses, and promoting oral health is one of them.
 Oregano oil can be highly beneficial for dental issues and can be used to soothe toothaches, abscesses, and mouth sores.
 Because of its potency, though, always be sure that you dilute it with something like olive oil.
-You can even use it like a mouthwash, spitting it out after you’ve swished it around your mouth.
+You can even use it as a mouthwash, spitting it out after you’ve swished it around your mouth.
 For a highly-quality organic oregano oil, I recommend Oregatrex™, our oregano oil blend.

 With all the options out there, there’s absolutely no reason that you have to use fluoride anymore.
 Myrrh, coconut oil, and neem are just as effective, if not more, and present relatively little side effects.
 Fresh Mouth™ is one product that you can use that contains many different herbal extracts designed specifically for dental health.
 Other things you can do is to drink plenty of water, avoid high-carbohydrate beverages like soda and juice, and brush your teeth twice a day with fluoride-free toothpaste.
-In addition, be sure you are getting plenty of vitamin D, because this vitamin can be helpful for supporting teeth and gum health.
+Also, be sure you are getting plenty of vitamin D, because this vitamin can be helpful for supporting teeth and gum health.

 What do you use for fluoride-free dental care?
 Tell us all about it in the comments below!

-- Chatterjee, A. et al. To evaluate the antigingivitis and antiplaque effect of an Azadirachta indica (neem) mouthrinse on plaque induced gingivitis: A double-blind, randomized, controlled trial.
+- Chatterjee A, et al. To evaluate the antigingivitis and antiplaque effect of an Azadirachta indica (neem) mouthrinse on plaque induced gingivitis: A double-blind, randomized, controlled trial.
 Journal of Indian Society of Periodontology.
 15 (4).

-- Botelho, M. A. et al. Efficacy of a mouthrinse based on leaves of the neem tree (Azadirachta indica) in the treatment of patients with chronic gingivitis: A double-blind, randomized, controlled trial.
+- Botelho MA, et al. Efficacy of a mouthrinse based on leaves of the neem tree (Azadirachta indica) in the treatment of patients with chronic gingivitis: A double-blind, randomized, controlled trial.
 Journal of Medicinal Plants Research.
 2 (11).

 - Society for General Microbiology.
 Coconut oil could combat tooth decay.
 ScienceDaily.

-- Peedikayil, F. C. et al. Effect of coconut oil in plaque related gingivitis — A preliminary report.
+- Peedikayil FC, et al. Effect of coconut oil in plaque related gingivitis — A preliminary report.
 Nigerian Medical Journal.
 56 (2).

-- Saini, R. Ozone therapy in dentistry: A strategic review.
+- Saini R. Ozone therapy in dentistry: A strategic review.
 Journal of Natural Science, Biology, and Medicine.
 2 (2).

-- Nomicos, E.Y.
+- Nomicos EY.
 Myrrh: medical marvel or myth of the Magi?
 Holistic Nursing Practice.
 21 (6).

 †Results may vary.
 Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
 Global Healing Center does not dispense medical advice, prescribe, or diagnose illness.
 The views and nutritional advice expressed by Global Healing Center are not intended to be a substitute for conventional medical service.
 If you have a severe medical condition or health concern, see your physician.